Mega Python vs. Gatoroid: Production

 The film was shot at Griffith Park and the Los Angeles County Arboretum and Botanic Garden in Los Angeles, California, which acted as a stand-in setting for Florida.
 Some of the film's footage was recycled from Mega Shark Versus Crocosaurus.

 Soundtrack

-The film's soundtrack features the songs "Snake Charmer" by Debbie Gibson and "Serpentine" by Tiffany.
+The film's soundtrack features the song "Snake Charmer" by Debbie Gibson and "Serpentine" by Tiffany.

 Reception

 Mega Python vs. Gatoroid has been panned by critics.
-Ken Tucker of Entertainment Weekly said on his review that the film "did something that other stalwarts of this genre, such as Sharktopus and Dinocroc vs. Supergator, did not do: It called attention to how bad, campy, and trashy it was; the actors did everything except wink coyly at the camera."
+Ken Tucker of Entertainment Weekly said in his review that the film "did something that other stalwarts of this genre, such as Sharktopus and Dinocroc vs. Supergator, did not do: It called attention to how bad, campy, and trashy it was; the actors did everything except wink coyly at the camera."
 Jared Rasic of CHUD.com gave the film two out of five stars, commenting, "this movie knows exactly what it is and doesn’t try to surprise you with any sort of quality element to make the time you spent watching this have meaning."